|Book Title:||Facts & Myths About the Messianic Congregations in Israel|

 Survey conducted by Kai Kjær-Hansen and Bodil F. Skjøtt.
 Jerusalem: United Christian Council in Israel in cooperation with the Caspari Center for Biblical and Jewish Studies, 1999.
-319 pages.

 Bodil F. Skjøtt and Kai Kjær-Hansen, authors of Myths & Facts: About the Messianic Congregations in Israel, respond to Jeffrey Wasserman’s review.